HassenSaidi/sqlite2rust/README.md

 ### The bad

 The current state of c2rust produces Rust code that is functionally equivalent to the original C code.
-The produced code does not use appropriate Rust idioms.
+FOr instance, the produced code does not use appropriate Rust idioms.
 A refactoring tool is in the works to translate the unsafe Rust to an idiomatic safe Rust code.
 This might end up being a tall order as Rust is a richer language, and eliminating `unsafe` mightg require some advanced code analysis.